 Research Capabilities and Data Analysis

 O.W.
-Lee was planning to exit California but were not fixed on a new location.
+Lee was planning to exit California but was not fixed on a new location.
 Our team knew a move could significantly reduce costs but had to prove this out.

 A Collaborative Network